stefmsft/PipeUpd/README.md

 # PipeUpd
-Script for Merge of xls Pipe Data to a targeted xlsm Tab
+Script for Merging an xls Pipe Data to a targeted xlsm Tab without affecting data in specific columns if they already exist in the targeted file.